Those 2 words create a feeling of fear and are generally repellent, but why?

 How?
 When? the teacher will have time to develop his own skills, being a musician?

-Unless those teachers still live with their parents, unless they have the money easiness (heritage, win the lottery,…), there no way that a teacher can have such a high level of students and be able to afford to be a musician again!
+Unless those teachers still live with their parents, unless they have the money easiness (heritage, win the lottery,…), there is no way that a teacher can have such a high level of students and be able to afford to be a musician as well!

-If you are lucky you can find a very good teacher at that price range, but it is a reality like anything else, if you go for cheap you will have cheap service!
+If you are lucky you can find a very good teacher at that price range, but it is a reality like anything else, if you go for cheap you will have cheap service most of the time!